-The Guidance Counselor will work closely with each student's sending district to ensure that all credits and graduation requirements are being met.
+The guidance counselor will work closely with each student's sending district to ensure that all credits and graduation requirements are being met.
 There will also be regular communication between the guidance counselor at Independence Academy and the student's sending district with regards to attendance and overall student behavior.
-The student will meet with his/her/their counselor to set up an individualized post-secondary plan.
-The Guidance Counselor will also continually work with student on academic, family or social emotional issues that may arise that could impede a student's academic success.
+The student will meet with the guidance counselor to set up an individualized post-secondary plan.
+The guidance counselor will also continually work with each student on academic, family or social emotional issues that may arise that could impede a student's academic success.